reichow-lab/subunit_analysis/README.md

 ```
 Step #6: Enter a .csv file of interest

-Step #7: Check the frequency_results.csv file for the results
+The script will report the results

 Example results below; column 1 = number of occurrences and column 2 = number of subunits in the same gap junction or hemichannel
 ```